The 10 Best Puzzle Feeders for Dogs (Recommended by a Vet)

 5. Whether it’s easy to clean

 You might think I’ve harped on about cleanability enough, but it’s for a good reason.
 Build up of old, stale food encourages mites (which can worsen skin allergies in dogs) as well as bacteria.
-Off food can be toxic if your dog gets hold of it too!
+Mouldy food can be toxic if your dog gets hold of it too!
 And, as someone who has found maggots in a snuffle mat, believe me – you want it to be cleanable, whether that’s in the dishwasher or the washing machine!

 Conclusion: Every dog is different, but there’s a puzzle feeder for them all!

-Choosing the right puzzle feeder for dogs can seem like a bit of a nightmare because of all the options.
+Choosing the best puzzle feeder for dogs can seem like a bit of a nightmare because of all the options.
 The truth is, nobody can decide what your dog’s favourite food puzzle toy will be except your dog!
 My advice is to buy a few easy ones (or some DIY options) and give it a go.
 Your dog will thank you!